- Porcelain media ball cleans brass parts

 Mass finishing equipment for brass tumbling

-- Correct media size and shape according to your parts
+- Corrects media size and shape according to your parts

 - Economic equipment, media, and compound